JoshOrndorff/recipes/kitchen/README.md

 ## Using Recipes in External Projects

-The pallets and runtimes provided here are reay to be used in other Substrate-based blockchains.
+The pallets and runtimes provided here are ready to be used in other Substrate-based blockchains.
 The big caveat is that you must use the same upstream Substrate version throughout the project.
 Check which version the recipes uses in any of the `Cargo.toml` files.
 This situation should improve when Substrate begins releasing on crates.io